 Flying when pregnant

-International travel is not permitted after the 36th week for a routine single pregnancy or the 32nd week for routine multiple pregnancies.
 Some countries place limitations on the entry of non-national pregnant women.
 It is best to check with the local consulate if in any doubt.

 Pregnant customers permitted to travel must be able to comply with seat belt regulations.

-Pregnant passengers who require assistance to travel on board our aircraft or at the airport are advised to provide Airnorth with information regarding their requirements prior to travel.
+Pregnant customers who require assistance to travel on board our aircraft or at the airport are advised to provide Airnorth with information regarding their requirements prior to travel.
 This is done through the use of a Disability Access Facilitation Information Form (DAFI) available upon request.